JCPedroza/algorithms-and-data-structures-sml/algorithms-and-data-structures/leetcode/0002-add-two-numbers/README.md

 contains a single digit.
 Add the two numbers and return the sum as a linked list.

-You may assume the two numbers do not contain any leading zero, except the number 0 itself.
+Assume the two numbers do not contain any leading zero, except the number 0 itself.

+If one of the lists is empty, return the other one.
+This means that when both lists are empty, an empty the sum must evaluate to an empty list.

 Use SML's native lists.
 They already are linked lists.